-The vegetable garden is not only a spiritual teacher but also good for health!
-God consciously placed man in Paradise WITH a commission to work and not in Disney World.
-In a previous blog we discussed playing learning.
-It emerged that when multiple senses are activated, we get to four times better information to remember.
+The vegetable garden is not only a spiritual teacher, but also good for health!
+God consciously placed man in Paradise WITH an order to work and not in Disney World.
+In a previous blog, we discussed learning through play.
+It showed that when multiple senses are activated we up to four times better information to remember.
 From that knowledge, vegetable gardening fits very well as a form of education and it also has a number of other important Pluses.

 In this article we zoom in on the benefits of working in the vegetable garden during the child service.
 They can be subdivided into health benefits and learning in a practical environment.

 It may not be so obvious to think that vegetable gardening is healthy for the children's body.
 The health benefit lies in the fact that children learn to appreciate fruit and vegetables and start eating more.
 See the article in the Volkskrant.
 The photo illustrates how eating fruit is fun for the kids.
 When they arrive at the vegetable garden, they run to the raspberry bushes to discover the delicious sweets.
 They naturally encourage each other to find and eat as many raspberries as possible.

 The same applies to vegetables.
 Cress, cherry tomatoes, snack cucumbers and radishes are consumed immediately.
 Once the children have discovered that they are tasty, they can no longer stop eating.
 Brussels sprouts also taste good when you have planted, picked and prepared them yourself with a delicious recipe.

 Research (and personal experience) shows that the children also continue this behavior at home.
 When there are fruits, vegetables and sweets on the table, children are more likely to choose fruits and vegetables than sweets because they know it is tasty and healthy.
 That is pure benefit for the health of the children, now and in the future.

 From children up to 4, 50% eat enough fruit and vegetables.